HackYourFuture-CPH/JavaScript/JavaScript1/Week1/homework.md

 * Now write a `console.log` statement wherein you first explain in words what you think the _type_ of your variables is.
 * Now use `typeof` to log the actual _type_ of your variables.

+---

+You have finished the warmup exercises, well done!
+To celebrate lets add the answers to github as a commit, see [Here](##Step-5:-Hand-in-Homework:) how to do that.

 ## Step 4: Smart-ease - We help where we can
 Enough warm up, lets get to the real problems!
 We will assume a real world business case where you (the developer) needs to help a business that is starting up (a startup) with solving some of their problems related to JavaScript!
 Here we go: